awav/carnd-p5/README.md

 The code below summarizes training and predicting processes for chosen model.
 This class can be saved and loaded by demand to and from disk respectively.

+As you can see training consists of three steps:

+1. Splitting data into training and testing subsets
+2. Training model, depending on mode (`XGBoost` or `SVM`)
+3. Getting an accuracy of the model

 ```python
 ## model.py
 class CarModel():